Donald Trump Russia Tip Sheet: Meet Carter Page And Other Key Players

 If Carter Page is called into testify before the Senate Intelligence Committee, this kind of obfuscation will work against him.
 Here’s what we know about Carter Page.

-The Independent reports through MSN that Page is an oil industry consultant that was considered a foreign policy adviser on the Trump campaign, or, “movement.”
+The Independent reported through MSN that Page is an oil industry consultant that was considered a foreign policy adviser on the Trump campaign, or, “movement.”
 In July, a meeting was allegedly held between Page and Igor Sechin, a long time Vladimir Putin ally and head of a state run oil company.

 Carter Page also had reportedly met with Russian internal affairs official, Igor Divyekin.
 That meeting was allegedly regarding an alleged dossier that Moscow had on Donald Trump that contained compromising material.
 We now know that there is an alleged Trump dossier that Buzzfeed published in its entirety, although it has not been verified.
 Carter Page’s name is mentioned on almost every single page of that dossier.

 But he denies meeting Donald Trump ever in person, beyond rallies.
-The New York Times reports that Carter Page was also in Moscow as recently as December.
+The New York Times reported that Carter Page was also in Moscow as recently as December.

-Vox reports that Carter Page’s association with Donald Trump “ended rapidly” and it is unclear why.
+Vox reported that Carter Page’s association with Donald Trump “ended rapidly” and it is unclear why.
 Carter Page stepped away from “the movement” in September 2016, at precisely the same time that stories of Russia and Trump began to pick up steam in the media.

 Paul Manafort is another name that many Americans are already familiar with.
 He resigned from “the movement” in the summer.
 He stated the reasons were undisclosed.
 However Paul Manafort’s resignation occurred exactly five days after the New York Times reported that he received kickback payments from the Ukraine last year, to the tune of twelve million dollars.